govuk-one-login/txma-ticf-query-results-delivery/README.md

 To run the tests:

-run `yarn test:integration` (against your authenticated environment) OR `yarn test:integration-dev` (using environment variables from local .env file in the integration tests directory)
+run `yarn test:integration` (against your authenticated environment) OR `yarn test:integration:dev` (using environment variables from local .env file in the integration tests directory)